MULTI-ON/skills/README.md

 # MULTION Skills

-We are building skills for MULTION, you can use this template to get started:
+We are building skills for MultiOn, you can use this template to get started:

-With Skills you can define rules to control MultiOn Behavior on an specific website.
+With Skills, you can define rules to control MultiOn Behavior on a specific website.

 #### Examples of use cases

-- Linkedin: Intruct MultiOn to click in a dropdown menu to find a button
+- Linkedin: Instruct MultiOn to click in a dropdown menu to find a button
 - Gmail: Include a customized signature
 - Notion: Instruct MultiOn to click the right buttons to save a document